 Mrs. Mason satisfies all of the criteria for assessing director independence set out by the AIC and adopted by the Board.
-She has, however, served on the Board for twelve years.
+She has, however, served on the Board for thirteen years.
 It is the opinion of the other members of the Board that Mrs. Mason continues to demonstrate objective and independent thought processes during her leadership of the Board and her dealings with the Investment Manager, and they therefore consider her to be independent, despite her long service.
 In addition, her legal background and deep property experience continue to deliver diversity and appropriate skills to the Board and add value to the Board and for stakeholders.

-Mr. Turner sits as a non-executive director, in addition to CIPF, on RED fund Limited, a Channel Islands based fund, which is also advised by Ravenscroft Specialist Fund Management Limited and remains on the board of Folkes' UK and South African operations as well as advising a Channel Islands based family office.
+Mr. Turner sits as a non-executive director, in addition to CIPF, on Red fund Limited, a Channel Islands based fund, which is also advised by Ravenscroft Specialist Fund Management Limited and remains on the board of Folkes' UK and South African operations as well as advising a Channel Islands based family office.
 The Board considered whether Mr. Turner's appointment to an additional fund managed by Ravenscroft Specialist Fund Management Limited would result in a conflict and concluded that the shareholder base and investment objective of the two funds differed and therefore there would be no conflict.
+However, under the AIC criteria he does not qualify as independent.